Hot Coko

 Hot Coko is the debut solo studio album by American R&B singer Coko.
 It was released by RCA Records on August 10, 1999.
-Hot Coko served as the singer's debut effort following the release of her band SWV's third album Release Some Tension (1997), which led towards the group's first disbandment in 1998.
+Hot Coko served as the singer's debut effort following the release of her group SWV's third album Release Some Tension (1997), which led towards the group's first disbandment in 1998.
 Guest appearances on the album are made by rapper Eve and singer Tyrese.
 Hot Coko features production from the likes of Damon Thomas, Rodney Jerkins, Marc Anthony, Missy Elliott, Timbaland and Brian Alexander Morgan, whom Coko worked with while a member of SWV earlier in the decade.

 The album debuted at number 68 on the US Billboard 200 and entered the top 20 of the US Top R&B/Hip-Hop Albums.
 It received generally mixed to positive reviews from music critics upon its release.
 Hot Coko spawned two singles that found minimal Billboard chart success, with its lead single "Sunshine", reaching the lower ranks of the US Billboard Hot 100 chart, where it reached the top seventy, becoming her sole appearance on that chart to date.
 Shortly after the album's underperformance on the Billboard charts, Coko departed RCA in late 1999.